Anna Raeburn: Personal life

 Raeburn's book published in 1984, Talking To Myself, was largely based on her broadcasting career.
 Her mother died in 1988, her parents were married for 48 years.

 Her first marriage was to Michael Raeburn in 1977 After her divorce, she married Nigel Lilley in 1981, with whom she had a son, Taylor who was born in 1980.
 She divorced Lilley after 20 years.
 She is a grandmother to her son's daughter.

-In October 2020, Raeburn revealed she had the eye condition macular degeneration, and was receiving treatment at Moorfields Eye Hospital.
+In October 2020, Raeburn said that she had the eye condition macular degeneration, and was receiving treatment at Moorfields Eye Hospital.